7 Best Knee Pillows for Side Sleepers of 2026

 The ventilated memory foam channels are the meaningful engineering decision here.
 Standard solid memory foam retains body heat aggressively, which can become uncomfortable enough to disrupt sleep and offset the alignment benefit the pillow is designed to provide.
 The ventilation channels allow passive convection that reduces heat retention measurably, though it does not match the active phase-change cooling found in some premium pillows.
 For most users, the airflow improvement is sufficient.

 The 1-year manufacturer warranty is unusually generous for a sub-forty-dollar orthopedic accessory and reflects Contour’s confidence in the foam’s long-term performance.
 Where the Contour Legacy is appropriate: side sleepers in the 130-220 pound range who do not change positions aggressively during the night and want a well-engineered, broadly validated knee pillow without the complexity of a strap.
-For heavier users or aggressive position-changers, see the Cushion Lab wedge or the Everlasting Comfort strapped option below.
+For aggressive position-changers who need a strap, see the Contour Original Hourglass or the Vaunn Medical Cloud Air strapped options below.

 Best Overall